This CW show might be trying to make a deeper point than most stuff on the network. But the salacious stuff remains.

 I would’ve made a horrible Viking.
 I’m not very good with a battle-ax.
 All the drinking and bad hygiene would get to me after a while.
 And I’m pretty sure I’d get sick on those stormy ocean voyages.

-Vikings, History Channel's first scripted drama, does a fantastic job of depicting just how much I would've loathed being a Norseman back in the early Middle Ages.
+Vikings, History Channel’s first scripted drama (which sailed exclusively to Amazon Prime in Season 6), does a fantastic job of depicting just how much I would’ve loathed being a Norseman back in the early Middle Ages.
 And the details of that depiction make it an astronomically problematic show.
 Why?
-Well, if History Channel's right about how these Vikings lived back in the day (and, really, given its impressive track record with such shows as Ancient Aliens, how could it be wrong?), their lives were soaked in violence, sex, filth and booze.
+Well, if the show’s right about how these Vikings lived back in the day, their lives were soaked in violence, sex, filth and booze.

 Plugged In would have had an extraordinarily low readership in ancient Norway.

-Not that there weren't men who occasionally aspired for something better than plunder and wenches and mead.
+Not that there weren’t men who occasionally aspired for something better than plunder and wenches and mead.
 Take Ragnar Lothbrok, for instance.
-Oh, he can pillage with the best of 'em, but he's always been more of an explorer than a fighter.
-And thanks to some nifty innovations, he's discovered some brand new places to plant their fierce flag—most critically a lush, green isle filled with riches and reasonably docile Christians.
-Having been made king back home and having a deal struck with one of the new land's rulers, King Ecbert, Ragnar has a hankering to settle down in what is called Wessex (modern translation: Southern England).
+Oh, he could pillage with the best of ’em, but he was always more of an explorer than a fighter.
+And thanks to some nifty innovations, he discovered some new places to plant their fierce flag—most critically a lush, green isle filled with riches and reasonably docile Christians.
+He even grew fond of Francia (now called France), before his death.
+After all, how can you keep Vikings down on the farm after they’ve seen Paris?

 Vikings is, in a way, Game of Thrones lite.
-While there are no dragons and "sexposition" scenes (HBO's notorious habit of including gratuitous sex scenes in the midst of dry dialogue), there are mountains of other kinds of explicit sex amid all the vivid violence.
+While there are no dragons and few “sexposition” scenes (HBO’s notorious habit of including gratuitous sex scenes in the midst of dry dialogue), there are mountains of other kinds of visceral sex amid all the vivid violence.
 Courtships tend to be fast and physical.
-And disagreements are often terminated at the end of a blade.
-Indeed, any random episode is liable to feature a rape or beheading or some manner of torture.
+And any random episode is liable to feature a rape or beheading or some manner of torture.
 Often all three.

 Life is not sacred here.
 It’s not even particularly important.
 And while you get the sense that what we see onscreen feels more or less reflective of the spirit of the age (if not the historical letter), that still doesn’t make it any easier or any more advisable to watch.